adsp-polito/2024-P10-RAG-GAS/README.md

 ### RAG Database (DB) and Query Set (Q) split
 Due to (-)es bias, we split DB/Q in a stratified fashion.
 Therefore, we create from DATA two sub-groups, namely (-)es and (+)es, then we take the 80% of each group ( 80% of not patchable items, 80% of patchable items) for DB and leave the 20% Q.

 Due to CoLab time-limitations, we are forced to downsample the query test: while selecting the totality of patchable damages in the query set (i.e. #25 cases), we downsample to #100 the number of non-patchable items.
 Therefore, **all tests in this work had run on #125 examples (#25 (+), #100 (-)), excluded from DB**.
-We leave an exahustive evaluation of Q for future works.
+We leave an exhaustive evaluation of Q for future works.

+## Corpus
+Descriptions of gas pipe faults make up our corpus (features `Summary` and `italian_Summary`).

+_patchable_ (+) `:

+    A galvanized nipple fault has occurred in an aerial pipe due to incorrect installation techniques.
+The joint was improperly tightened during assembly, which led to excessive flexing and eventually caused the connection point between the two pipes to fail.
+This resulted in the failure of the entire system and caused significant damage to surrounding components.

+_non-patchable_ (-) :

+    Sheared linear lesion at user connections, polyethylene material, no strong corrosion, and no high-pressure in the pipe.
+There is a branch near the break, but the pipe is not covered by a wall and does not have any valves nearby.
+No ribs are present.

+Is worth to notice that summaries **does not mention** whether the damage had been successfully repaired or not.

+We claim that, given the tabular origin, corpus' vocabulary is relatively small.
+To prove our hypothesis, we compare